 A lasting legacy of the Eden match has been that teams now think twice before enforcing the follow-on.

 It is not that the game’s one-day act is bereft of quirks of fortune.
 Mike Gatting’s reverse sweep in the 1987 Cup final against Allan Border’s Australia was much more than desertion of individual sangfroid.
-It cost his side the game’s ultimate chalice that has till now eluded England.
-That wait would be prolonged four more years if Eoin Morgan’s team fails to deliver this time.
+It cost his side the game’s ultimate chalice that had till then eluded England, cricket’s original homeland.
+That wait ended on a palpitating summer day in 2019.

 Younger viewers would remember another instance: in 1999, when Herschelle Gibbs “dropped” Waugh and, in hindsight, maybe the cup too.